Phaeng Waterfall Hike Koh Phangan – My 2025 Trail Guide

 Distance: 0.5 miles (800 meters)

 This beautiful and easy hike starts right from the parking area.
-For this Phaeng Waterfall hike option you’ll follow a lovely forest path and quickly come across the first pool, where many Thai families love to let their kids splash around.
+You’ll follow a lovely forest path and quickly come across the first pool, where many Thai families love to let their kids splash around.
 About 330 feet (100 meters) further, you’ll find a lookout with a view of the tallest part of Phaeng Waterfall, also known as Nam tok Phaeng Noi or Phaeng Noi Waterfall (Namtok means waterfall in Thai).

 Next, continue up to Phaeng Yai Waterfall, roughly 820 feet (250 meters) uphill.
-Depending on the weather, it can be a bit tricky and slippery.
 There are sections with steps and others where you can hold onto thick ropes to steady yourself.

 At the end, you’re rewarded with the beautiful Phaeng Yai Waterfall pool, perfect for a refreshing dip.
-It’s an easy out-and-back trail, ideal for a quick adventure with a flowing river and the waterfall itself.
-We often did this trail with our daughter when she was 4 and 5 years old, and she managed it well.
-This Phaeng Waterfall hike option is perfect for those looking for a quick dip without committing to a long hike.
+It’s an easy out-and-back trail.
+We often did this one with our daughter when she was 4 years old, and she managed it well.

 Waterfall Pool in the jungle